Jeffdude/JMKRIDE_AmbassadorSite_backend/README.md

 ### AmbassadorSite

-External site for our amazing freeskate ambassadors
+External site for our amazing freeskate ambassadors, and FreeskaterFinder users

 TODO: